lucasadelino/lucasadelino.github.io/_tabs/experience.md

 icon: fas fa-briefcase
 order: 3
 ---
-In the pages below, you can learn more about the experiences I accrued during and after my master's program.
+In the pages below, you can learn more about the experiences I accrued during and after my master's at Auburn.